If you don't know what Learned Helplessness is, you may find

 isn't meant to be difficult" as she administers the test.

-Now, when you watch the video, when the third word comes up, watch what
+When you watch the video, notice when the third word comes up, how the students react!

 Now watch this short video